Brain tumour research

 Doctors have started to look into a gene therapy called cerepro.
 One trial used a variation of the herpes simplex virus to deliver gene therapy to people with high grade glioma that has come back or started to grow again since treatment.
 Another trial has looked at using cerepro after surgery.
 There are no trials looking at cerepro at the moment.
 But the company that make it hope to continue with further research in the future.

-Another trial is looking at a personalised vaccine called DCVax-L for glioblastoma multiforme in adults.
+Another trial is looking at a personalised vaccine called DCVax-L for glioblastoma multiforme.
 The dendritic cells are mixed with proteins taken from your brain tumour to make the dendritic cell vaccine.
 It works by helping your immune system recognise and kill cancer cells.

 If you would like to look for current brain tumour trials, you can look on our clinical trials database.

 Reolysin is a cancer treatment made from a type of virus called reovirus.
 Reovirus is common and causes only minor symptoms such as coughs, colds and diarrhoea.
 We know from research that Reolysin kills cancer cells.
 But we do not yet know if it can reach, or affect, cancer cells in the brain.
 The REO 13 BRAIN study is an early study looking at giving Reolysin before surgery for people with a primary brain tumour that has come back or who have cancer that has spread to the brain (secondary brain tumour).
 The researchers will look at the brain tumour tissue removed during surgery to see if the reovirus has affected the cancer cells.
 They will also monitor how your immune system responds to the virus.